-Tom Calma is the current Chancellor of the University of Canberra.
+Tom Calma has been Chair of Ninti One since 2011.
+He is also the current Chancellor of the University of Canberra.
 Dr Calma is an Aboriginal elder of the Kungarakan tribal group and a member of the Iwaidja tribal group.
 Long recognised as a human rights and social justice campaigner in 2003 Dr Calma served as Senior Adviser to the Minister of Immigration, Multicultural and Indigenous Affairs.
 Additionally, Dr Calma has served as Aboriginal and Torres Strait Islander Social Justice Commissioner at the Australian Human Rights Commission (2004-2010).
 Dr Calma delivered the formal response to the government’s national apology to the stolen generations and in 2012 was awarded an Order of Australia.

 Secretary of the Department of Finance

 Sarah Jane "Jane" Halton PSM is a senior Australian public servant and the current Secretary of the Department of Finance.
 She previously served as the head of the Department of Health from January 2002 until June 2014 when she was appointed Secretary of the Department of Finance.
 Halton was awarded the Public Service Medal in 2002 and the Centenary Medal in 2003.

 Australian Chamber of Commerce and Industry CEO, Member B20 Leadership Group